suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 of the recipient (for ES-DH), or the KEK (for AES-KW).

 The author, which is responsible for creating the payload, does not know the recipients.
-The authors may, for example, be a developer building a firmware image.
+The author may, for example, be a developer building a firmware image.

 The author and the distribution system are logical roles.
 In some